 The Board has duly reviewed the Statutory Auditors' Report on the financial statements including notes to the financial statements.
 The Report given by the Auditors on the financial statements of the Company forms part of this Report.
-There has been no qualification, reservation, adverse remark, reporting of any fraud or disclaimer given by the Auditors in their Report.
+There has been no qualification, reservation, adverse remark, reporting of any fraud including under section 143(12) of the Act or disclaimer given by the Auditors in their Report.